 1. Can I earn an entire degree online?

-Boyce College offers an Associate of Arts in Biblical and Theological Studies, a Bachelor of Arts in Biblical and Theological Studies, and a Bachelor of Science in Business Administration that can be earned completely online.
+Boyce College offers an Associate of Arts in Biblical and Theological Studies and a Bachelor of Arts in Biblical and Theological Studies that can be earned completely online.

 2. What courses are offered online?